tidymass/tidymass-website/content/en/r-package/metid.md

 Inspect all candidate evidence, not just a top score.
 An MS1 candidate is not a confirmed structure.
 An in-house database can support stronger identification when standards and measurements meet the actual evidence criteria; the database's name alone does not establish confidence.
 Retain ambiguous candidates and record any filtering or adduct de-duplication.
 Origin annotations report database associations, not direct evidence of synthesis in your sample.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-metid-en.svg" caption="Build an annotation evidence chain.
+Numbers show the reading order; this is a schematic." >}}

+Inspect a candidate by starting with mass error, then compatible RT evidence, then matched and unmatched MS2 fragments.
+Check the adduct and polarity.
+Keep alternatives when the evidence cannot distinguish them; the top score ranks candidates under the chosen settings, not absolute certainty.

 ## Functional scope

 Database construction and validation; MS1/MS2 annotation; single-peak queries; matching scores and mirror spectra; confidence/candidate/adduct filtering; origin summaries.